Resurrection Mary: Reported sightings

-Jerry Palus, a Chicago southsider, reported that in 1939 he met a person whom he came to believe was Resurrection Mary at the Liberty Grove and Hall at 47th and Mozart (and not the Oh Henry/Willowbrook Ballroom).
-They danced and even kissed and she asked him to drive her home along Archer Avenue, exiting the car and disappearing in front of Resurrection Cemetery.
+Jerry Palus, a Chicago southsider, reported that in 1939, he met a person whom he came to believe was Resurrection Mary at the Liberty Grove and Hall at 47th and Mozart (and not the Oh Henry/Willowbrook Ballroom).
+They danced and even kissed, and she asked him to drive her home along Archer Avenue, exiting the car and disappearing in front of Resurrection Cemetery.

-In 1973, Resurrection Mary was said to have shown up at Harlow's nightclub, on Cicero Avenue on Chicago's southwest side.
+In 1973, Resurrection Mary was said to have shown up at Harlow's Nightclub, on Cicero Avenue on Chicago's southwest side.
 That same year, a cab driver came into Chet's Melody Lounge, across the street from Resurrection Cemetery, to inquire about a young lady who had left without paying her fare.

-There were said to be sightings in 1976, 1978, 1980, and 1989, which involved cars striking, or nearly striking, Mary outside Resurrection Cemetery.
+Sightings in 1976, 1978, 1980, and 1989, reportedly involved cars striking, or nearly striking, Mary outside Resurrection Cemetery.
 Mary disappears, however, by the time the motorist exits the car.

-She also reportedly burned her handprints into the wrought iron fence around the cemetery, in August 1976, although officials at the cemetery have stated that a truck had damaged the fence and that there is no evidence of a ghost.
+She also reportedly burned her handprints into the wrought-iron fence around the cemetery in August 1976, although officials at the cemetery have stated that a truck had damaged the fence with no evidence of a ghost.

-In a January 31, 1979 article in the Suburban Trib, columnist Bill Geist detailed the story of a cab driver, Ralph, who picked up a young woman – "a looker.
-A blond. ... she was young enough to be my daughter — 21 tops" – near a small shopping center on Archer Avenue.
+In a January 31, 1979, article in the Suburban Trib, columnist Bill Geist detailed the story of a cab driver, Ralph, who picked up a young woman – "a looker.
+A blonde. ... she was young enough to be my daughter — 21 tops" – near a small shopping center on Archer Avenue.

-Geist described Ralph as "not an idiot or a maniac" but rather, in Ralph's own words, "a typical 52-year-old working guy, a veteran, father, Little League baseball coach, churchgoer, the whole shot".
-Geist goes on to say: "The simple explanation, Ralph, is that you picked up the Chicago area's preeminent ghost: Resurrection Mary."
+Geist described Ralph as "not an idiot or a maniac", but rather, in Ralph's own words, "a typical 52-year-old working guy, a veteran, father, Little League baseball coach, churchgoer, the whole shot".
+Geist goes on to say: "The simple explanation, Ralph, is that you picked up the Chicago area's pre-eminent ghost: Resurrection Mary."